 |Modular (stock manufacturing-type)||50|

-Walls and ceilings typically last the full life expectancy of the home.
+Walls and ceilings last the full lifespan of the home.

 |Acoustical Tile Ceiling||40+ (older than 25 years may contain asbestos)|